tinic/constixel/README.md

 # constixel

-constixel is a constexpr minimal C++20+ graphics library with the ability to output to a terminal using the sixel protocol.
+constixel is a minimalistic constexpr C++20+ graphics rendering library with the ability to output to a terminal using the sixel protocol.

 ## Primary features and goals